COURSE OVERVIEW

 Designing environments.
 Crafting assets.
 Creating believable digital worlds.

-The MA VFX: Environments and Assets is an Industry-focused MA specialising in building immersive digital worlds.
+The MA VFX: Environments and Assets is an Industry-focused course specialising in building immersive digital worlds.

 Working collaboratively across disciplines, you’ll integrate CG environments with physical sets whilst developing skills aligned with contemporary VFX pipelines.